The Old Story Retold: How the Jesus Narrative Echoes Ancient Myth Cycles

 2. What Myths Do for Humans

-• Why does the world behave the way it does.
+• Why does the world behave the way it does?

-• Why do we suffer.
+• Why do we suffer as we do?

-• What happens after death.
+• What happens to us after death?

-• What gives meaning to existence.
+• What gives existence any meaning at all?

 3. The Core Template: The Dying and Rising God

-A miraculous or unusual birth.
+• A miraculous or otherwise unusual birth

-A connection to divinity or cosmic order.
+• A connection to divinity or to cosmic order

-A conflict with dark forces or rival powers.
+• A conflict with dark forces or rival powers

-A sacrificial death.
+• A sacrificial death

-A descent into the realm of death.
+• A descent into the realm of death

-A return or restoration.
+• A return or restoration to life

-A renewed world, harvest, or moral order.
+• A renewed world, harvest, or moral order

 4. Mesopotamian Foundations